dixonliang/haskell_probability/README.md

 ## Monty Hall Problem

 A popular problem in probability theory is called the "Monty Hall Problem".
+In this problem, a contestant is

 #### Additional Doors